VOLTTRON/volttron/docs/source/developing-volttron/developing-drivers/driver-development.rst

 ..
 Note::

-   In some sense, drivers are sub-agents running under the same process as the Master Driver.
+   In some sense, drivers are sub-agents running under the same process as the Platform Driver.
 They should be instantiated following the agent pattern, so a function to handle configuration and create the Driver object has been included.